blockcoders/xcm-sdk/README.md

 ### Send Asset from Rococo to Mangata

-The ROC asset in Dali is the asset with id 4.
+The ROC asset in Mangata is the asset with id 4.
 You can check <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Froccoco-testnet-collator-01.mangatafinance.cloud#/chainstate">here</a>, in "SELECTED STATE QUERY" select tokens, then in u128 input put 4.

 command: